build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 #### 4. Self Consistency with CoT (CoT-SC)

-The self consistency with CoT approach is trying to teach the model to solve a problem from different angles.

 Like a human handling complex issues, there normally isn't an one-fit-all solution, we need to taking different context into consideration, and try different options.

-This is also what self consistency with CoT approach tries to "teach" the model.
+This is also what **self consistency with CoT** approach tries to "teach" the model.
 It aims to "replace the naive greedy decoding used in chain-of-thought prompting".
-[CoT-SC](https://arxiv.org/pdf/2203.11171.pdf).
+Refer to [CoT-SC](https://arxiv.org/pdf/2203.11171.pdf).

 ![CoT-SC](images/CoT-SC.png)